embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 # (Insert experienced system diagram here.)what people actually have to navigate).

 # 3. Applying the Lived Expertise Conceptual Framework
+Existing participatory and systems approaches seek to understand lived experience as one perspective within a system.
+This project instead proposes that lived expertise constitutes a distinct form of systems knowledge.
+By comparing intended and experienced representations of the same system, the Lived Expertise Systems Analysis Methodology identifies systems gaps that remain invisible from institutional perspectives alone.
+These gaps become the feedback through which systems can learn, adapt, and improve.

 - building empthy
 # Case Study: NDIS Top-down model vs Bottom-up Model